tomchomiak/ES2015/README.md

 tagComponent.render();
 ```

 There are some problems with this, however.
 Anonymous functions passed as callbacks to other functions create their own scope.
-So, the following would not work.
+So, the following would not work and `this.targetElement` would return undefined.

 ```javascript
 // Constructor Function